Fire Chief Mike Garcia

 All records are kept through network software that is updated with information from our CAD.
 After recently switching to new records management software, the department is now in the process of implementing mobile reporting software which will enable us to complete reports on scene using smaller hand-held laptops.
 The new software will enhance data collection and retrieval for report building, aiding us in retaining our accreditation status.

-From the Fire Department’s storage facility located at 3250 Oakland Street, Firefighter Curtis Newell serves as the quartermaster for the department.
-He manages all equipment for personnel, apparatus and fire houses throughout the city.
+From the fire department’s storage facility located at 3250 Oakland Street, Engineer Teresa Ackerman serves as the quartermaster for the department.
+She manages all equipment for personnel, apparatus and fire houses throughout the city.
 The quartermaster helps research the availability of new equipment and supplies, checks for competitive pricing and possible sources, and completes the purchases through appropriate channels.
-He routes all mail between the stations and other facilities and readies it for delivery by the department courier, Tony Carra.
+She routes all mail between the stations and other facilities and readies it for delivery by the department courier, Ben Rangel.

-All Aurora Fire Life Safety Division Fire Prevention Specialists (Inspectors) have an inspection assignment of commercial occupancies in a specific area of the City.
-Fire Inspectors maintain an International Fire Code Certification.
+All Life Safety Section Fire Prevention Specialists (Inspectors) have an inspection assignment of commercial occupancies in a specific area of the City.
+Fire Inspectors maintain an International Fire Code certification.

 Fire Investigations Bureau: The Fire Investigations Bureau protects life and property from the threat of natural and man-made disasters through cause and origin determination of all fires, explosions and hazardous materials incidents within our City.